 There are really too many gigs to just isolate one particular moment but one off the top of my head was playing at The Half Moon in Putney.
 I’d seen a few gigs down there as a kid including Badly Drawn Boy so to play there was amazing.
 Also selling out the Dublin Castle a few years ago around Christmas time was another highlight.
 As a fan, seeing Van Morrison play Astral Weeks live at the Royal Albert Hall in its entirety is probably the gig that is most memorable for me.

-Is there a specific artist or live performance that made you want to perform too?
+a specific artist or live performance that made you want to perform too?

 could tour with one artist, who would it be?

 At the moment I would love to tour with D’Angelo.
 His music is so free so it would be great to see how he works with the band in the flesh.
 He blends modern production with phenomenal instrumental talent.

 The ‘Farfalla’ EP will be released in April, and you can catch LAPP for the launch party at The Slaughtered Lamb in London on the 25th April.

 Want the latest music news, opinions and reviews?Subscribe to the GIGsoup newsletter today